yegor256/blog/_drafts/rate.md

 "I'm writing Java for 10 years!" &mdash; so what?
 This number means only one thing to me &mdash; you managed to survive in some office for ten years.
 Or maybe in a few offices.
-You managed to convience someone that he has to pay you for ten years of being in his office.
-Does it mean that you wrote something useful?
+You managed to convience someone that he has to pay you for ten years of sitting in his building.
+Does it mean that you were writing something useful?
 Does it mean that your code was perfect?
 It doesn't mean anything of that.

 Years of experience is a false indicator.
 It actually may play against yourself,